 Crisis Support Program

-Project Dignity members hit the ground running and created a crisis relief program that provided food, meals and caring to relieve the terrible isolation and hardship that was experienced by refugee students and families who had escaped terrible suffering.
+Project Dignity members created a crisis relief program that provided food, meals and caring to relieve the terrible isolation and hardship that was experienced by refugee students and families who had escaped terrible suffering.

 The Project Dignity Film Club was established during the second lockdown in 2020.
-It’s made up of university students and post-graduates from refugee backgrounds who are well on the way to building new lives in Australia.
-It took place as a weekly Zoom meeting hosted through Deakin University’s CREATE program.
+Made up of university students and postgraduates from refugee backgrounds well on their way to building new lives in Australia, it took place as a weekly Zoom meeting hosted through Deakin University’s CREATE program.

-Each week the students would choose and watch movies together, which was followed by lively discussions.
-It’s been a huge success that’s built lasting friendships.
+Each week the students chose and watch movies together, followed by lively discussions.
+It’s been a huge success that has built lasting friendships.

-Anyone interested in being involved with this event, please contact Dr Karen Dunwoodie, [email protected]
+Anyone interested in being involved with this event, please contact Dr Karen Dunwoodie

-This activity improves their capability to communicate for activities that we take for granted, including shopping, workplace interactions, being a student, and making friends.
+English conversation practice strongly impacts an asylum seeker’s ability to integrate into Australian life.
+It improves their capability to communicate for things that we take for granted, including shopping, workplace interactions, being a student, and making friends.

-People are paired with a volunteer for weekly conversations over Zoom where volunteers and their new-found friends enjoy hearing about each other’s lives and experiences.
+Project Dignity pairs people with a volunteer for weekly conversations over Zoom where they hear about each other’s lives and experiences.

-Would you like to volunteer for weekly conversations?
-Then email [email protected]
+If you’d like to volunteer for weekly conversations, please email us.

 Programs Project Dignity Supports